Frequently Asked Questions

 The BSc (Computing & Law) degree is a unique interdisciplinary programme offered jointly by SMU School of Computing and Information Systems and Yong Pung How School of Law.
 The programme aims to produce IT professionals who are adept at bridging technology and law.

-The programme will equip students with skillsets in IT and business innovation, operating IT & business innovations within a legal framework, and employing IT in legal practice.
+The programme will equip students with skillsets in operating IT and business innovations within a legal framework and employing IT in legal practice.

 Beyond a solid foundation in Computing and Law, students get to specialise in advanced technology tracks to become future-ready for Business & Public Sectors, Consulting and Finance Sectors, as well as the Legal Sector.